LineSophie/RepData_PeerAssessment1/PA1_template.md

 Date: "3/22/2020"

-* This document contains the answers for the peer graded assignment 1 for the Coursera Reproducible Research class.
+* This Document contains the Answers for the Peer Graded Assignment 1 for the Coursera Reproducible Research Class.

 ---
 0. Setting preferences for knitr